Indrajith-98/FTTU-interns/suganth/deep_learning_operators/Readme.md

 ### Input Classification

-A sample image (`resized_image.jpeg`, representing the "dog" class) is provided in the report folder for testing and classification.
+A sample image folder mnist_images is provided in the report folder for testing and classification.
 The image is preprocessed and passed through the implemented CNN, and the final output confirms that the model correctly classifies the image.

 ## Key Highlights